 During the planning phase, look for opportunities to optimize your royalty management process.
 Should sales be aggregated to facilitate calculations?
 Is there a way to decrease the number of input sources to reduce errors in the process?
 Once you hone in on ways to improve efficiency, you can implement solutions to better manage your royalties.

 Some of these processes may be manual, such as licensees with few payees or contracts, but most will require an automated system.
-Taking part of the human element out of the royalty management process means less room for error.
+Taking part of the human element out of the rights and royalty management process means less room for error.
 Plus, you are not utilizing valuable human resources on tasks that can be done better electronically.
 It is drastically more expensive for human resources to process all royalty management tasks when they really only need to do about 20%.
 You can reduce human effort on royalty management by 80% or more simply by automating the process.
 Reporting and auditing also improve with automation because it centralizes information and eliminates the need for clunky, hard-to-read spreadsheets.
+Our royalty management services take this into consideration for all of our clients.

 3. Choose the right system.